Special Session SS22

 stage of the life of a circumbinary exoplanet and it will open with an invited review on the topic.
 Scientific Posters are welcome.

 The session is scheduled for Friday 1st July 2022.
-The detailed programme will be advertised at a later stage.

 - Richard Nelson (Queen Mary University of London) -- Planetary Formation